ygda-org/programming-guide/sections/section-1.md

     move_and_slide()

 ```
-> If your script looks different but achieves the same thing, that's fine!
+> If your script looks different but achieves the same thing, then that's fine!

 ### Adding gravity